Ecologist Pole: 2021 regional elections

 The strategy of the Ecologist Pole during the regional and departmental elections of June 2021 was not the same throughout the territory.
 If there was indeed an environmentalist list in each region, it could be either autonomous, or allied to the PS, or to LFI or to the whole of the left.
 In addition, out of seven regions, a member party of the pole did not participate in the list it carried (Cap Écologie allied with the PS in four regions and was autonomous in one; Génération.s allied with the rebellious in two regions).

 In the first round, the lists presented or supported by the Ecologist Pole (left union lists included) achieve 13.09% of the vote.
 In four regions (Auvergne-Rhône-Alpes, Grand Est, Île-de-France and Pays de la Loire), the list led by an ecologist tops the lists on the left.

-For the second round, the environmental lists merge with the other left lists in five regions but they are maintained in Brittany and New Aquitaine, for lack of agreements.
+For the second round, the environmental lists merge with the other left lists in five regions but they are maintained in Brittany and Nouvelle-Aquitaine, for lack of agreements.
 Three regions where a union was formed in the first round with the PS, see the renewal of the list.
 The environmental lists are eliminated in Corsica, in Occitania (for lack of agreement) and despite its qualification for the second round in the PACA region, the list of union of the left and environmentalists withdraws to block the list of the National Rally arrived on your mind.
 At the end of this second round, the Ecologist Pole obtains 134 regional advisers (88 EÉLV, 18 ECO, 16 G.s, 8 GÉ and 4 CÉ) and 124 departmental advisers (99 EÉLV, 17 G.s, 4 ECO, 2 GÉ and 2 CÉ).

 On 7 July, Cap21, whose administrative merger has not yet been registered for the primary, is excluded from the Ecologist Pole because of a disagreement on the charter of the primary about secularism and the refusal of its president, Corinne Lepage, to pledge to support the winner of the primary Nevertheless, the following 29 July, the court of Bobigny ordered the suspension of the exclusion of Cap21.